-En español | Medicare does not pay for the type of comprehensive exam that most people think of as a “physical.”
-But it does cover a one-time “Welcome to Medicare” checkup during your first year after enrolling in Part B and, later on, an annual wellness visit that is intended to keep track of your health.
+Though Medicare doesn’t pay for the type of comprehensive exam that most people think of as a “physical,” it does cover a one-time Welcome to Medicare checkup during your first year after enrolling in Part B. After that, it covers annual wellness visits scheduled to keep track of your health.

 Medicare defines a routine physical exam as one that’s performed without a relationship to treatment or diagnosis of a specific illness, symptom, complaint or injury.

 Federal law specifically prohibits Medicare from covering routine physical exams.
 However, Medicare coverage has expanded to pay for the following checkups and preventive care in specific circumstances:

 - The one-time Welcome to Medicare checkup, introduced in 2005, is covered in the first 12 months after signing up for Medicare Part B.

 - Medicare covers an annual wellness visit every 12 months after your first year with Medicare Part B. This annual visit was added to Medicare Part B coverage by the Affordable Care Act and became available without deductibles or copayments starting in 2011.

 - Coverage for several preventive services without any out-of-pocket costs also was added through the Affordable Care Act, including many screenings and vaccines.
 You may need to meet age or risk requirements for some of these services to be covered.